Kentico/xperience-dynamics365-sales/README.md

 }
 ```

-Once the Xperience activity is configured to synchronize the Dynamics 365, the activity data must be mapped to the Dynamics 365 entity by your developers as there is no way for the integration to know where the information should be stored.
+Once the Xperience activity is configured, the activity data must be mapped to the Dynamics 365 entity by your developers as there is no way for the integration to know where the information should be stored.
 Implement the `MapActivity` method which is called during activity synchronization to map Xperience activity data to an anonymous [`JObject`](https://www.newtonsoft.com/json/help/html/t_newtonsoft_json_linq_jobject.htm), which is sent to Dynamics 365.
-In this method, you will be provided with the name of the Entity being created (e.g. "mycustomactivity"), the ID of the Dynamics 365 contact that performed the activity, and the `relatedData` of the activity.
-The related data will be an `ActivityInfo` object when mapping standard Xperience activities.
+In this method, you are provided with the name of the Entity being created (e.g., "mycustomactivity"), the ID of the Dynamics 365 contact that performed the activity, and the `relatedData` of the activity.
+The related data is an `CMS.Activities.ActivityInfo` object when mapping standard Xperience activities.

 ## Example: synchronizing the "Page visit" activity